Admission Requirements for All Students

 Applicants who wish to enroll in selected course offerings but not pursue a formal degree program may be considered for admission as non-degree students.
 The minimum requirement for taking graduate courses in non-degree status is a cumulative undergraduate grade point average of 2.5 (based on a 4.0 scale).
 Some programs have additional requirements, and/or exceptions to requirement, for taking courses under non-degree status.

 A maximum of six semester hours of graduate credit earned in provisional admission status, including credit earned at University of Louisiana at Monroe and approved transfer credit, may be counted toward master’s or doctoral degree.
 The six semester hours must be included on the student’s approved degree plan to be counted toward the hours required for completion of the degree.
-Applicants who are accepted provisionally are admitted until regular or conditional status requirements are met.

 An applicant who does not complete their admission application with all required documents by the deadline to apply (deadlines are linked here) will be required to submit a new application to the graduate school for a future term and pay all associated application fees.
 An applicant who has both completed their application with all required official documents and received an admission decision of regular of conditional admission, but would like to defer their enrollment to a future term, may reapply one time with no additional charge by contacting gradadmissions@ulm.edu.
+Some programs may not allow admissions deferrals due to program capacity.

 Applicants who enroll and maintain academic eligibility will remain eligible for registration until there is a lapse of enrollment for two consecutive terms or until graduation, whichever occurs first.
 A returning student who has missed two consecutive terms is required to reapply and submit an application fee before enrolling.